Logo

 Infographic 1

-Comprehending your feelings and those of your team members is essential for effective communication.
-Emotionally intelligent leaders and managers know how to manage their emotions and behavior at work, creating safe environments for exchanging ideas and feedback, ensuring productive teamwork and performance, boost employee engagement and job satisfaction.
+Comprehending one’s feelings and those of their team members is essential for effective communication.
+Emotionally intelligent leaders and managers know how to manage their emotions and behavior at work, creating a safe environment to exchange ideas and feedback, ensuring productive teamwork and performance, and boosting employee engagement and job satisfaction.

-People with high emotional intelligence can communicate with clients without offending them by patiently handling sensitive situations.
-Such qualities are vital for successful and sustainable cross-team collaborations, internal communication and stakeholder management.
+People with high emotional intelligence can communicate with clients effectively by patiently handling sensitive situations.
+Such qualities are vital for successful and sustainable cross-team collaborations, internal communication, and stakeholder management.

 High EQ is linked with efficient problem-solving.
-Therefore, emotionally intelligent professionals can:
+Therefore, emotionally intelligent professionals:

 • Nurture a high-performance culture